rjkviegas/skills-workshops/week-10-apprs/writing-algorithms/README.md

 ### Proposed process

-* Describe the problem (sometimes a diagram helps), and create test case.
+1. Describe the problem (sometimes a diagram helps)
+2. Create test cases.
-* Think about how you would do this, given this task in real life.
+3. Think about how you would do this, given this task in real life.
-* Write down each step in plain english
+4. Write down each step in plain english
-* If it is possible directly, translate the steps to code
+5. If it is possible directly, translate each of the steps into code
-* Otherwise, think about each step separately, and repeat that procedure
+6. Otherwise, think about each step separately, and repeat 3 to 6.
-* Once everything is translated to code, run your testcases
+7. Once everything is translated to code, run your testcases

+Bonus:
+9. How fast is this?
+Run it through your timing framework.
+10. Could it be simpler? faster? more readable?
+Refactor.

 ### Instructions